czymara/czymara.github.io/_pages/research.md

 My research primarily explores migration and conflict, emphasizing the dynamics of public perception, elite discourses, and mass media.
 My contributions have garnered significant recognition, evidenced by over 950 citations noted on [Google Scholar](https://scholar.google.com/citations?user=khPqHmgAAAAJ&hl).
 Furthermore, my body of work is ranked within the top 25% of the most cited documents globally, as per the metrics from [Scopus](https://www.scopus.com/authid/detail.uri?authorId=57190279510#tab=metrics), and outperforms the achievements of 98% of peers with similar academic age on [ResearchGate](https://www.researchgate.net/profile/Christian-Czymara/stats).
 Multiple individual papers rank in Altmetric's top 5% of all research output.

-my body of work is ranked within the top 25% of the most-cited documents worldwide, as per the metrics from Scopus.
-It also outperforms the achievements of 98% of peers with similar academic tenure on ResearchGate.

 All my studies are freely available, either as open-access publications or as preprints.
 Interested readers can find links to the PDF versions of these works in the list below.

 <img src="/images/materials_highQuality.png" width="150" height="150" align="left"> Adhering to the idea of transparent and replicable research, I always upload the code of my published studies to the [Open Science Framework](https://osf.io/b3ugm/).

 Feel free to use any material for secondary analyses, teaching, or other purposes.
-Please cite the source 😊 If you can't access something, [let me know](mailto:czymara@tauex.tau.ac.il).
+If you can't access something, [let me know](mailto:czymara@tauex.tau.ac.il).

 Publications
 ======